openath/fieldresultsclient/README.md

 ##### index.html:
 > This now does not need to be served from node server and can be loaded independantly from non-ssl servers.

+##### examples/rawdemo.html:
+> Most stripped down basic client posible.
+Writes the raw json results from the server to the console.